dfinity/motoko/design/system-api.md

-It thus grew out and subsumes the document “[DFINITY System API (System Calls)]”, making changes and simplifications based on our experience building the ActorScrpit compiler against that interface.
+It thus grew out and subsumes the document “[DFINITY System API (System Calls)]”, making changes and simplifications based on our experience building the ActorScript compiler against that interface.

 This document includes the interfaces proposed by and required for the “[Bidirectional Asynchronous Messaging]”, but does not define the semantics of